Clipper (video game): Gameplay

-Clipper is a game in which the player is the Captain of an 1850s Clipper ship in a sailing simulation.
+Clipper is a game in which the player is the Captain of an 1850s clipper in a sailing simulation.

 Reception

 Mark Bausman reviewed the game for Computer Gaming World, and stated that "The game plays well but I found the constant shifts in wind to be a bit frustrating.
 The instruction book is very helpful and gives many hints on how to play this game.
 It also includes a little historical background on Clipper ships and a playing aid to help novice sailors keep their Clipper on course."